marymafa/marymafa.github.io/_posts/2018-09-19-c Node and Express - Implement-a-Root-Level-Request-Logger-Middleware.md

 req.query: {userId: '546', bookId: '6754'}
 Build an API endpoint, mounted at GET /name.
 Respond with a JSON document, taking the structure { name: 'firstname lastname'}.
 The first and last name parameters should be encoded in a query string e.g. ?first=firstname&last=lastname.

-TIP: In the following exercise we are going to receive data from a POST request, at the same /name route path.
-If you want you can use the method app.route(path).get(handler).post(handler).
-This syntax allows you to chain different verb handlers on the same path route.
-You can save a bit of typing, and have cleaner code.

 ### code
  app.get("/name", function(req, res) {
 var firstName= req.query.first;